edonet/style-config-webpack-plugin/README.md

 # style-config-webpack-plugin
-A webpack plugin for import style config to JavaScript、LESS and SASS.
+A webpack plugin for import style config to CSS、LESS and SASS.

 ## Install
 ``` shell